MatyMasaryk/House-Price-Machine-Learning/README.md

-# Real Estate Prices Machine Learning
+# Predicting Real Estate Prices with Machine Learning
 Using different machine learning methods (SVM, decision tree, random forest, artificial neural network) to predict prices of real estate.
 You can find the [data](data/train.csv), along with its [description](data/data_description.txt) in the [data folder](data).